bossanova808/MediaCopier/Readme.md

 (again, you can specify `both` or just `tv` or `movies`)

-This will call out to Kodi and get your unwatched stuffs, create on the fly config files for such (so a magic init), and then trigger an update as above...it then copies all that stuff and finally it will clean up the on-the-fly config files.
+This will call out to Kodi and get your unwatched stuffs, create on the fly config files for such (so a magic init), and then trigger an update as above...it then copies all that stuff, and finally it will clean up the on-the-fly config files.
 If you then run a library update on your take-away xbmc box, it should match the unwatched part of your libray on your home Kodi system precisely.
 Well, it does for me!

 ##### Auto Syncing your watched stuff when you get back